4r70/Kahev6itlus/README.md

 2. The game is not playable on narrow screens.
 3. You can only play 1 round/question at a time, after which you have to choose a new question and the score is zero again.
 Someday, for example, I will implement a multi-round system.
 Score can be manually edited though.
 4. There is no way to mark the questions asked.
+5. Online multiplayer support would be awesome.
+Along with donating questions to make the question database bigger.
+6. If there are more questions, it would be necessary to search by topic, e.g.
+7. English language support would be cool.